indexed-finance/docs/community/faq.md

 ### What About Burning Index Tokens And Burning Fees?

-It's possible to 'burn' index tokens either into their underlying components or directly to ETH.
+It's possible to 'burn' index tokens either into their underlying components or directly to, e.g. ETH or DAI.
 This means you can always exit your index positions regardless of the liquidity of the index.

 Burning index tokens incurs an exit fee of 0.5% of the amount burned.
 In practice, these fees do not impact traders who are just market selling index tokens rather than burning them.
 Rather, they offset the potential profit margins of arbitrageurs (a fractional subset of the overall users of the Indexed protocol) that seek to profit from differences between the net asset value and the market price of the ETF.
 These fees are a source of revenue for Indexed and have thus far been routed to the Indexed DAO Treasury, pending distribution to NDX holders upon the introduction of staking.